mariodavid/mariodavid.github.io/_posts/2016-01-11-groovify-cuba-app-groovy-overview.md

 Just in case you think i'm kidding: The Unit test in this in this [article](https://www.accelebrate.com/blog/call-pogo-name/) proves that both variants are semantically equivalent.

 Groovy basically has a significant better *signal to noice ratio*.
-I'm not sure, if you noticed it, but there is a little bit of signal in this class.
+I'm not sure if you noticed it, but there is a little bit of signal in this class.
 It's the method <code>calculateTurnover</code>, which is basically the "business logic" if you will.
 In the Java class it's very hard to find, because it's just not visible.

 ### The differences of Groovy